supersharmapunit/phonebook_backend_ca/README.md

 # PHONEBOOK_CA REST API

-This project is a REST API built with Node.js, Express.js, Sequelize, MySQL, Zod, and Nodemon.
+This project is a REST API built with Node.js, Express.js, Sequelize, MySQL, Zod, PM2, NGINX, Nodemon and DOCKER.
 The API provides functionality for user registration, contact management, spam reporting, and searching for contacts based on name or phone number.

 ## Tech Stack